JafarSadik/code-lab/groovy/spring-boot/readme.md

 # Spring Boot with Groovy
 This example demonstrates how to create a simple REST endpoint using spring boot with groovy and gradle.
-It's meant to be as simple as possible.

 # Build and run
 Run the application using 'run' task from 'application' plugin.